 To be evaluated by DDRF, the DDRF Expression of Interest forms must be used.
-Part 1 of the Expression of Interest is submitted as a PDF file, while Part 2 is submitted as a Word document.
+Part 1 of the Expression of Interest is submitted as a PDF file, Part 2 is submitted as a Word document, and Part 3 as an Excel file.
 Instructions for completing the Expression of Interest appear on the application forms.
 Please note that the total Expression of Interest should not exceed 5-6 A4 pages (excluding items 6-7, part 1).
 The application may be in Danish or English (except for the title and summary, which must be in both Danish and English).

-Application deadline of the Expressions of Interest is Thursday, 1 December 2022, at 23:59 hours.
+Application deadline of the Expressions of Interest is Thursday, 30 November 2023, at 23:59 hours.

 Please mail the application to mff@lf.dk.
 You will receive acknowledgement of receipt of the application.
-Applicants will be notified of the result by early February 2023.
+Applicants will be notified of the result by February 2024.